John Bennett (composer): Ornamentation in the Ten Voluntaries

 For the beat, the written note and the lower note or half-note is played according to the key.

 According to Diack Johnstone "this seems generally to be regarded as the exact inversion of the trill, beginning on the note below the principal note.
-However, several authorities table the beat as beginning on the principal note, and it is impossible to tell from the music which interpretation is intended.".
+However, several authorities take the beat as beginning on the principal note, and it is impossible to tell from the music which interpretation is intended.".

+However, the notation for the beat does not appear in Bennett's work, unlike the works of earlier Restoration composers like Matthew Locke.